See Which One Direction Members Wished Harry Styles A Happy Birthday

 Harry Styles turned 24 today.
-If you weren’t aware of this fact on your own, you probably found out when you encountered one of the Tweets in the #HappyBirthdayHarryStyles tag on Twitter.
-Harry’s birthday is obviously a huge deal to his fans, as evidenced by the nearly 100 thousand Tweets that have accumulated in the tag over the past day, but what about his band members?
-Ever since One Direction went on an extended hiatus at the close of 2015, their fans have nervously waited to see if the guys would remain close, often using social media interactions — in this case, birthday wishes– as a barometer of the current status of their relationship.
+If you weren’t aware of this fact on your own, you probably found out when you encountered one of the tweets in the #HappyBirthdayHarryStyles tag on Twitter.
+Harry’s birthday is obviously a huge deal to his fans, as evidenced by the nearly 100,000 Tweets that have accumulated in the tag over the past day, but what about his band members?
+Ever since One Direction went on an extended hiatus at the close of 2015, their fans have nervously waited to see if the guys would remain close, often using social media interactions — in this case, birthday wishes — as a barometer of the current status of their relationship.

 One Direction fans will be glad to know that two out of three members wished Harry a happy birthday, reports ET Online.